Sahir Shamshad Mirza: Regional stability and strategic balance

-Sahir has consistently advocated for strategic stability in South Asia and the broader Asia-Pacific region.
+Sahir had consistently advocated for strategic stability in South Asia and the broader Asia-Pacific region.
 Speaking at the Shangri-La Dialogue in Singapore, he emphasized that enduring peace requires trust, mutual recognition of red lines, and inclusive crisis management mechanisms.
 He warned that attempts to build regional security architectures without trust or equal participation are inherently flawed.

 Kashmir dispute

 Highlighting the fragile security environment in South Asia, Sahir identified unresolved disputes such as Kashmir, deteriorating India-Pakistan-China relations, and Afghanistan’s instability as major flashpoints.
 He cautioned that the nuclearization of the region has heightened the risk of miscalculation, and called for the restoration of functional communication channels between rival states.

 He reiterated Pakistan’s long-standing position on Kashmir, advocating for a resolution aligned with United Nations Security Council resolutions and the will of the Kashmiri people.

 Awards and honours

 On 8 December 2022, Sahir received the Nishan-e-Imtiaz (military) award alongside COAS Asim Munir from Arif Alvi at the Aiwan-e-Sadr.
 The top military officials were given the awards in front of Prime Minister of Pakistan, diplomats, lawmakers, and federal ministers.